Dipenbhatt03/Chess/readme.md

 Visit https://vast-sands-21917.herokuapp.com/ for live app.

-To run locally clone the app, make sure node is installed and go into the directory and run npm start.
+<p>To run locally clone the app, make sure node is installed and go into the directory and run npm start.</p>